Jqsie/walter7addons/README.md

   - Removes some annoying titles such as "Ninja Mode".
 - **Mute Own Steps**
   - Mutes the stepping sounds that come from you.
 Makes it easier to focus on the footsteps around you.
+- **Nick Generator**
+  - Press a keybind to generate a nick, displays the result in chat instead so you can keep running around and not get AFKed.
+  - Lets you check to see if the nick will have an Optifine Cape.
+- **Health Indicator**
+  - Displays the health of the opponent you are currently fighting right above your crosshair.

 ### Skyblock
 - **Fishing Timer**